BrianBawden/fav_book/README.md

 ## To do List

-* Get user name
+* make a file that uses a class instead of functions.
-* create options for what the user wants to do.
+* update search button to check for any match and ignore upper or lower case
-* create a file to store the data entered by the user
+* clean up the repetition of code in the different functions.